mmistakes/minimal-mistakes/_drafts/kotlin-coroutines-101.md

 ## 3. Suspending Functions

-As we said, a coroutine is a lightweight thread, which means it's not mapped directly to a thread.
+As we said, a coroutine is a lightweight thread, which means it's not mapped directly to an OS thread.
 It's a computation that can be suspended and resumed at any time.
 So, before we can start looking at how to build a coroutine, we need to understand how to suspend and resume a coroutine.

 Kotlin provides the `suspend` keyword to mark a function that can suspend a coroutine: